superfly/docs/networking/private-networking.html.md

 In most cases, connecting to other Machines via the `.internal` DNS is the most convenient and accessible way to connect your Fly Apps and Machines.

 <div class="note icon">
 **Note:** 6PN addresses directly connect one Fly Machine with another, bypassing the Fly Proxy.
-To use Fly Proxy features like auto start and stop on your private network, you can use a [Flycast address](#flycast---private-fly-proxy-services).
+To use Fly Proxy features like autostop/autostart on your private network, you can use [Flycast](/docs/networking/flycast/).
 </div>

 Most of the time, the `.internal` DNS is all you'll need for routing.
 If you need more complicated routing, you might be able to take advantage of the structure of 6PN addresses in your app's design.
 Rather than a single address, each Fly Machine is assigned a `/112` 6PN subnet, which is structured as follows: